Online exploration outside a convex obstacle: Introduction

 Exploring an unknown terrain or scanning a region of space are important tasks for autonomous robots.
 Many situations require exploring an unknown environment, or scanning a known environment for changes or intrusions.
 Some autonomous units, such as the mars rover \cite{ROVER,DBLP:conf/focs/DengKP91} and other space exploration vehicles are too far to control from earth, as the communication time is too long.
 In other cases communication is impossible due to interference or environmental conditions.

-In this paper, we study the problem of scanning or exploring a region of the plane, where a convex polygonal obstacle is blocking the view and motion of the robot.
+In this paper, we study the problem of scanning or exploring a region of the plane, where a convex polygonal obstacle is blocking the view and motion of the robot (see Fig. (\ref{fig 2}).

 We present an online algorithms guaranteeing a constant competitive ratio compared to the optimal offline path.
 In the offline setting the shape of the obstacle is known in advance, and an optimal path is desired, where this optimal path is the shortest path from which every point in the free space (space outside the obstacle) is viewable (a direct line of sight exists).
-For completeness, we present in the appendix a study of the offline case, and present an algorithm for finding the optimal path.
 Our main result is an algorithm for the online problem.
 In this case, the shape of the obstacle is not known in advance, and the purpose of the robot is to scan the region while studying the shape of the obstacle, where the goal is to minimize the length of the motion path.
 The algorithm we present guarantees a constant factor stretch of the motion path length, relative to the optimal solution of the offline problem.